aleksyprok/aleksyprok.github.io/index.md

 Developing [RT-GSFit](https://github.com/tokamak-energy/rtgsfit), a code which solves the [Grad-Shafranov](https://en.wikipedia.org/wiki/Grad%E2%80%93Shafranov_equation) equation in-real time for [ST40](https://iopscience.iop.org/article/10.1088/1741-4326/ad6ba7/meta).

-### UK Atomic Energy Authority/STFC Rutherford Appleton Laboratory (Secondment), Advanced Computing Specialist
+### UK Atomic Energy Authority Secondment to the Hartree Centre, Advanced Computing Specialist
 April 2024 - March 2025

 Contributed fast-particle physics capabilities to the XGC code, a state-of-the-art gyrokinetic particle-in-cell simulation for exascale HPC architectures.
 XGC is developed at the Princeton Plasma Physics Laboratory and is primarily written in modern C++ with [Kokkos](https://kokkos.org/kokkos-core-wiki/).
 This work involved close collaboration with the amazing XGC team whom I learnt a lot from and significantly deepened my expertise in large-scale fusion plasma simulation.